TESOL and Bilingual Education

 SL 0422 Teaching Grammar in Second Language Settings3 Credits

 Grammar is a necessary component of language programs.
 This course provides foreign/second language and bilingual teachers with techniques to facilitate their students' acquisition of grammar, to illustrate effective contextualization of grammatical principles, and to examine instructional strategies that draw the learner's attention to specifically structural regularities.
 The course also analyzes the theoretical considerations of second language grammar teaching.

-SL 0423 Principles of Bilingualism3 Credits
+SL 0423 Foundations of Bilingualism and Bilingual Education3 Credits

 This foundation course examines research and theories underlying bilingualism.
 Candidates gain an understanding of the concepts and issues involved in using the principles of bilingualism in educational settings.
 The course also includes an overview of the historical development of bilingual education in the United States and other countries and a discussion of major programs and social models for bilingual education.